 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Steaks and roasted sweet potato with scallion-ginger relish
+Black Angus steaks and sweet potato wedges with scallion-ginger relish

 In your bag